 Remember to communicate with your family

 Students tend to forget to involve their family in the decision-making process.
 Granted choosing your own university is something very personal, but don’t forget to sought your family’s opinions too.
-They may be able to weigh in their thoughts and feelings, and provide some insights into your choices.
+They may be able to weigh in their thoughts and feelings, and provide some insights into your choices when you choose a university abroad.
 Your family could be as anxious as you because they care for your well-being and this could be the first time you will be leaving home.
 Their feelings ought to be cared for too.

 All students have a list of target schools they aspire to enter.
 However, failing to enter your desired school is not the end of the world.
 Don’t let your disappointment get carried away.
 It is normal to sulk for a while, but remember, there are greater things out there beyond entering your first choice of school.
 Think about making a new circle of friends in that new school, joining your favorite extracurricular club and embracing a new culture!